priyanshu1804/CODE_KSHETRA/README.md

 This problem is exacerbated by the lack of systems that can connect those with surplus food to individuals or organizations in need.

 ## Our Solution
+NourishConnect doesn’t just donate food—it transforms how food waste is managed!
+Tons of food go to waste daily while millions remain hungry.
+NourishConnect bridges this gap by seamlessly connecting food donors with those in need, reducing waste and fighting hunger efficiently.

 ### NourishConnect